TIBCOSoftware/TCSTK-Cloud-CLI/docs/tasks/0_task_index.md

 [copy-spotfire-library-item](./copy-spotfire-library-item.md) - Copies a Spotfire Library Item (a DXP for example) from one place to another (possibly between organizations).

+[rename-spotfire-library-item](./rename-spotfire-library-item.md) - Renames a Spotfire Library Item (a DXP for example).

+[share-spotfire-library-folder](./share-spotfire-library-folder.md) - Shares a Spotfire Library Folder with a Specific User.

+[delete-spotfire-library-item](./delete-spotfire-library-item.md) - Deletes a Spotfire Library Item (a DXP for example).

 [create-spotfire-library-folder](./create-spotfire-library-folder.md) - Creates a new Library Folder.